 After finished our bowls, we headed back to our hotel and went to bed right away.
 Tomorrow would be a looooong Disney Day…

-The rest of photos from this trip is in Hong Kong 2017 photo album in Flickr.
+The rest of the stories of this trip is in Hong Kong and Macau 2018 Trip entry, and photos from this trip is in Hong Kong 2017 photo album in Flickr.